Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 You are given a screenshot image of a webpage UI.
 Your task is to turn it into a clickable HTML/CSS/JS webapp using REAL cropped pieces of the original image — not redrawn/replicated graphics.
-It must also resize correctly to fill the browser window on any PC screen size, with **zero visual drift** between the background art and the interactive elements layered on top of it.
+It must also resize correctly to fill the browser window on any PC or mobile screen size, with **zero visual drift** between the background art and the interactive elements layered on top of it, and with **no element's own artwork cut off** at its edges.

 ## Steps to follow